guissmo/blog/src/content/blog/degoogling-2024-alternatives-to-google-that-i-am-using.md

 description: I list down good not-so-expensive paid services that I use to make my life less dependent on Google.
 slug: degoogling-2024-alternatives-to-google-that-i-am-using
 math: true
+tags:
+  - google
+  - degoogle
+  - productivity
+  - privacy
+  - use
+  - experience
+  - story
 ---

 Moving away from Google services has been a long-term goal of mine and it has been a slow and steady process doing so.

-Having most of my online services with one and only one company who has since decided that *Don't be evil* shouldn't be their motto anymore seemed like a bad idea.
+Having most of my online services with one and only one company who has since decided that _Don't be evil_ shouldn't be their motto anymore seemed like a bad idea.
 However, the problem is that I have had emails, photos, and even maps data that has accumulated throughout the years which makes switching out completely nontrivial.

 I have been slowly moving from one service to another to replace most of the Google services I depend on.
 I have done extensive research and I chose based on:

-* cost, given that most of these services will be subscription-based,
+- cost, given that most of these services will be subscription-based,
-* ease of transitioning in and ease of transitioning out, in case that the company tries to change their terms of service, and
+- ease of transitioning in and ease of transitioning out, in case that the company tries to change their terms of service, and
-* overall feel of the company or organization offering the service.
+- overall feel of the company or organization offering the service.

 ## Photos (Immich)